jgaa/darkspeak/README.md

 - Better authentication of peers (to make it harder or impossible to impersonate a person).
 - Another layer of PKS p2p strong encryption and secure authentication.
-- Emergency flag to indicate that the conversation is compromized (for example by physical presenc of an adversary).
+- Emergency flag to indicate that the conversation is compromized (for example by the physical presenc of an adversary).

 # Roadmap
 ## Beta 1